William D. Desmond

 William D. Desmond (born 1974) is a professor of philosophy at Maynooth University.
-He's mainly known for his works on ancient Greece cynicism and Hegel's philosophy.
+He is mainly known for his works on ancient Greece cynicism and Hegel's philosophy.

 Life and works

 William Desmond, a native of Cork, received most of his education in the United States.
 He holds a BA in Classics and Philosophy from Loyola University Maryland, a BSc in Mathematics from the Open University, and a joint MA and PhD in Classics and Philosophy from Yale University, with the dissertation "The Greek Praise of Poverty: A Genealogy of Early Cynicism".
 After teaching at Yale for two years, he returned to Ireland, where he lectured at University College Dublin, Trinity College Dublin, and the Milltown Institute, before securing a permanent position at Maynooth University.